Call on us for Work-Related Disputes.

 Age.
 Disability.
 Gender.
 Having Filed for Bankruptcy Protection.
 Jury Service.
 National Origin.
 Participating in an EEOC Process (Equal Employment Opportunity Commission).
 Race.
 Refusal to Participate in or Remain Silent about Illegal Activities.
 Religion.
 Reporting/Pursuing Statutory or Common-Law Rights.
 (Retaliatory Discharge).
 Whistle Blowing (Sarbanes-Oxley Retaliation Act).

 If you are the victim of discrimination we may be able to recover back pay and compensatory damages.
 We might even get your job back, if that’s what you want.
 We use a multi-faceted approach to help you deal with all the effects—emotional, professional and financial.
 Ideally, we will be able to find a solution by negotiating with your employer.
 But if he/she is unwilling to resolve the dispute out of court, we will discuss with you the likelihood of a favorable jury verdict should you decide to file a lawsuit.
 Whatever the case, we’ll work with you every step of the way.
 We’re your attorneys and your unwavering supporters.
 Let’s talk about specifics on how we can help you through this challenging chapter in your career.
+Click here to learn more about what is considered unlawful termination.

 Even startups and the smallest businesses need an experienced contracts attorney to protect their financial interests.
 And, if you wait to hire one until you’re embroiled in a dispute, then you’ve waited too long.
 Our job is to keep you out of disputes by writing understandable contracts that are clear and equitable to everyone involved.